When preparing to start a business, you should test your business idea to ensure it is viable. Here's how to do it.

 "You'll be able to tell if the idea will get traction from the number of click-throughs on the ads, and the number of people who fill in your form," Gilchrist said.

 6. Create a marketing plan and use it.

 All of the preparatory work means nothing if you do not perform enough actions to get a good measure of response.
-Once you have a viable product, you need to be able to act on the interest in it, said Ryan Clements, a consultant to entrepreneurs on marketing and sales strategy.
+Once you have a viable product, you need to act on the interest in it, said Ryan Clements, a consultant to entrepreneurs on marketing and sales strategy.

-"Having worked with many startups — both on my own account as entrepreneur and as an adviser to others — I like to use a rule I call 100 / 1,000," Clements wrote in a blog post on IvyExec.
+"Having worked with many startups — both on my own account as an entrepreneur and as an advisor to others — I like to use a rule I call 100/1,000," Clements wrote in a blog post on IvyExec.
 "Make a list of 100 things you can do to market the product, and then execute that list of 100, and in the process, speak with 1,000 people about the product."

 If you do this, you will have data on your product, Clements said.
 You'll know who is interested in it, what marketing strategies worked and didn't work, and how you can improve, all of which are invaluable steps in getting your idea and business off the ground, he added.

 Too many businesses are afraid to fail, so they don't put themselves in the position to do so.
 Often, this looks like either avoidance of pursuing new ideas or failure to properly test a product idea before launching it.

 By adopting an experimentation mindset, you'll be more willing to make mistakes and test a variety of different ideas.
 Your business model will unlock more long-term value, as you'll give more ideas a chance to come to fruition.
 In this case, failure is also seen as a success, as it allows you to better understand what works and what doesn't in this everchanging business world.